roman-milk/roman-milk.github.io/doctoral-discipline-pt-02.md

+===

- ****** Doctoral Discipline Pt.
-02 ****** bytom6432© We reached my new room and the Professor lead me to my desk, which I noticed was about the size of a child's desk with a small chair.
+We reached my new room and the Professor lead me to my desk, which I noticed was about the size of a child's desk with a small chair.
 "I can't sit on that chair and study Professor."
 I said.
 "Oh yes you can and you will young lady not only that but your panties will be at your ankles so that you will sit on your bare bottom".

  "Now SIT!"
 He ordered.